Mathematical and geometrical functions#

 The corresponding point in the complex chi-plane

-- andfn.geometry_functions.set_head_boundary(fractures, ncoef, nint, head, center, radius, normal, label, se_factor)[source]#
+- andfn.geometry_functions.set_head_boundary(fractures, ncoef, nint, head, center, radius, normal, label, se_factor, tolerance)[source]#

 Function that sets a constant head boundary condition on the intersection line between a fracture and a defined fracture.
 The constant head lines are added to the fractures in the list.